Not too far, not too close.

 Ryan is our window into the scene and through him, we see the sheer scope of the loss that occurred on the battlefields.
 The shot is not only visually arresting but also packs an emotional punch.
 It feels both personal and intimate and yet grand and unimaginable.

-Such is the magic of the medium shot camera angle.
+Such is the magic of this 'tweener' of a camera angle.

 We said earlier that medium shots are often used to frame multiple characters in a scene, so let’s take a look at an example of that from Sofia Coppola’s Lost in Translation.

-This medium shot captures all of that in one frame; it’s clear that they’re more than friends, but it’s also clear that they’re not quite lovers.
-That’s a lot of information to convey and once again, it’s only made possible by of the medium shot camera angle.
+This shot captures all of that in one frame; it’s clear that they’re more than friends, but it’s also clear that they’re not quite lovers.
+That’s a lot of information to convey.

-For our next medium shot example, we’re going to take a hard right turn and explore how a medium shot can be used to amplify atmosphere.
+For our next example, we’re going to take a hard right turn and explore how to amplify atmosphere.

 American Psycho is among the more polarizing films of the 21st century, but (hopefully) everyone can agree that this shot is dynamite.